 Being a call center agent isn’t an easy job.

 They have to deal with customers day in and day out — often unhappy, angry, or dissatisfied ones.
-Additionally, the pressure of meeting targets is bound to stress them out.
+Additionally, the pressure of meeting targets can leave some feeling quite stressed.

-So how do you ensure call center motivation?
+So how do you improve call center agent motivation?

-In this article, we’ll give you 12 no-nonsense call center motivation tips to help you boost employee engagement, leading to increased overall profitability.
+In this article, we’ll give you 14 no-nonsense call center agent motivation tips to help you boost both remote and in-office employee engagement, leading to increased overall profitability.

 Let’s dive right in.

-Most call centers today aim to connect customers with agents in ways that improve customer satisfaction, build and retain relationships, and improve your brand value.
+Most call centers today aim to connect customers with agents in ways that improve customer satisfaction, build and retain relationships, as well as improve brand value.

 But you can’t achieve this if your call center agents are unmotivated or dissatisfied.

 So how do you motivate your employees or customer service team?